jonshiach/graphics-notes/_pages/03_textures.md

 Texture wrapping using `GL_REPEAT`.
 ```

-What has happened here as that OpenGL has used **texture wrapping** to repeated the texture over the rectangle (or more accurately the two triangles).
+Here OpenGL has used **texture wrapping** to repeat the texture over the rectangle.
 This can be useful if we want to use a small texture containing a pattern over a larger polygon, e.g., think of brick wall where the pattern repeats itself.

 OpenGL offers other options for texture wrapping;

 - `GL_REPEAT` - the texture repeats over the fragment (default);
 - `GL_MIRRORED_REPEAT` - same as `GL_REPEAT` but the texture is mirrored with each repeat;
-- `GL_CLAMP_TO_EDGE` - clamps the texture co-ordinates to between 0 and 1, co-ordinates outside of this range are clamped to the edge so that the textels on the edge are stretched to the edge of the fragment;
+- `GL_CLAMP_TO_EDGE` - clamps the texture coordinates to between 0 and 1, coordinates outside this range are clamped to the edge so that the textels on the edge are stretched to the edge of the fragment;
-- `GL_CLAMP_TO_BORDER` - co-ordinates outside of the range $(0,0)$ to $(1,1)$ are given a used defined border colour.
+- `GL_CLAMP_TO_BORDER` - coordinates outside the range $(0,0)$ to $(1,1)$ are given a used defined border colour.

 We can specify the texture wrapping using the `glTexParameteri()` function.
 To apply `GL_MIRRORED_REPEAT` add the following code after the texture as been specified.